Martyn Day is the senior partner of Leigh Day, and specialises in international, environment and product liability claims, often as group actions.

 Martyn qualified in 1981 with Colombotti & Partners.
 He moved to Clifford & Co and then Bindman & Partners in 1981 and left to set up Leigh Day & Co in 1987.

-He is an Executive Committee Member of the Society of Labour Lawyers, a Director of Greenpeace Environmental Trust and a member of the Association of Professional Injury Lawyers.
+He is a Director of Greenpeace Environmental Trust and a member of the Association of Professional Injury Lawyers.

 He is Co-Author of 'Toxic Torts', 'Personal Injury Handbook', 'Multi-Party Actions' and 'Environmental Action: A Citizens Guide'.
 He regularly addresses lectures, seminars and the media on environmental issues.